 This important problem is already being heavily researched by industry.
+Currently only about 5 to 7 percent of the oil and gas in place is being recovered.
+This compares to a world average of around 35 percent for conventional reservoirs.
 Below are just some of my personal favorites regarding directions to be taken.

-The steep production decline rate in the first two years or so has been the subject of much conjecture by opponents of shale gas.
+The steep production decline rate in the first two years or so has been the subject of much conjecture by opponents of shale oil and gas.
 As noted earlier, this is not a big factor if the overall economics work.
 But understanding and ameliorating this phenomenon could produce positive returns.
 One approach already being investigated is that of a proppant that achieves greater penetration than the conventional.
 This is responsive to the hypothesis that insufficient proppant coverage in the fractures is allowing earth stresses to close the cracks.
 This progressively chokes off the flow.
 An extravagant approach would be to throw the conventional book out.
 No proppants.
 Figure out some other way to hold the rock faces apart and allow fluid flow.
+All these measures will be even more important in the case of shale oil, which has less mobility in the fractures than does gas.

-I discussed refracturing in chapter 10 and mentioned that there is ongoing research in this area.
-I have a personal belief that harnessing this may be more fruitful than improving the longer term flow characteristics of fractures.
+I discussed refracturing in chapter 11 and mentioned that there is ongoing research in this area.
+I have a personal belief that harnessing this may be more fruitful than improving the longer-term flow characteristics of fractures.
 This is because of the inherently tight nature of the rock.
 No matter how you improve the conductivity of the fractures, the fact that the rock not immediately proximal is unlikely to drain is something to be dealt with.
-Maybe a combination of technologies is the answer.
-It will come down to costeffectiveness.
-Wet gas, and by extension shale oil, can tolerate a lot of cost if the benefit is there.